Labral Tears of the Hip

 The labrum is a protective layer of cartilage found in the ball and socket joint of the hip.
 It provides the relatively shallow hip joint with more stability, cushioning and a full range of motion.
 A tear in this cartilage, known as a labral tear, is often caused by either trauma to the hip or chronic overuse.
 These injuries are more common in individuals who play certain sports, such as golf or hockey, which require repetitive twisting or pivoting motions.
 In other cases, a tear may be the result of excessive wear on the labrum due to anatomical abnormalities in the structures of the hip joint.
 A labral tear can lead to pain, stiffness and a feeling of catching or clicking within the joint while moving.

 To diagnose a labral tear, the physician will perform a physical examination and take a thorough medical history.
-It is frequently initially misdiagnosed since a labral tear has similar symptoms to a number of other physical problems.
+It is frequently initially misdiagnosed since a labral tear has similar symptoms to several other physical problems.
 To confirm a suspected diagnosis, an injection of anesthesia may be administered to determine that the source of the pain is within the joint.
 Testing may include X-rays or an MRI scan to provide a precise view of the structures of the hip joint.

 The Labral Repair Procedure